sublime-security/sublime-rules/.github/pull_request_template.md

 - Sample 1
 - Sample 2

+## Associated hunts

+If you ran any hunts with your rule, please link them here.

 # Screenshot (insights)

 **For new insights only:** Insert a screenshot of the insight firing.
 Remove this section if not applicable.